rohrerj/scion/doc/dev/design/FABRID.rst

 For accessing a sub slice we use the [a:b] notation, where we take the bytes from index a to index b, where b is excluded.
 For the DRKey notation, see :doc:`/cryptography/drkey`.
-The *srcAddrLen* and *srcHostAddr* are used as a MAC input for both the AS-Host DRKey case and the AS-AS DRKey case for simplicity.
+In principle, the *srcAddrLen* and *srcHostAddr* could be omitted in the AS-Host DRKey case, as those values are implicitly used already in the DRKey derivation.

-Data plane
+However, to simplify the definitions by having a uniform MAC input, we include those values also in the input to the HVF computation.

+Modifications of the data plane
 ----------

 Processing at the router
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever a FABRID enabled router receives a SCION packet, it has to figure out whether it should be processed as FABRID or not.
+Whenever a FABRID-enabled router receives a SCION packet, it has to figure out whether it should be processed as FABRID or not.
-If an AS receives a FABRID packet but does not support FABRID, it treats the packet as a normal SCION packet.
+If a border router receives a FABRID packet but does not support FABRID, it treats the packet as a normal SCION packet.
 In both cases, all the logic of a normal SCION packet will be applied too.
 The router determines whether the SCION packet is a FABRID packet as follows: